josh7weaver/lab-css-spotify-clone/README.md

 All of the necessary assets and images are included in the starter code.
 If you'd like a full length PDF version of the webite as reference, [check out this link](https://github.com/josh7weaver/lab-css-spotify-clone/raw/master/spotify-prototype.pdf).

 # Exercise
 _Note: The starter-code contains all the files, images, and text content needed to create the page.
-The text is in the `index.html`, and a css file is created in `main.css` with colors._
+The text is in the `index.html` file, along with a spot for your css which holds the theme colors in a comment._

 ## Deliverables